 On-demand pay is a popular benefit even in normal times.
 At Walmart, Even’s money management app, which includes a way for associates to get paid early, is the third-most popular benefit — right behind 401(k) and health insurance.
 Helping employees reduce the stress that comes with financial shocks is a smart way to invest in their quality of life, and help them build financial wellness.

 As an employer trying to re-scale your business, you’re looking for ways to hire good people as fast as you can.
 Your competition is too.
 To stand out as the top choice, you’ll want to give the benefits that offer concrete, valuable ways for people to make their lives stronger.
-A responsible earned wage access solution — that also helps your employees build savings and establish long-term financial resilience — will help you get there.
+An employer-sponsored EWA solution — that also helps your employees build savings and establish long-term financial resilience — will help you get there.
 To learn how we can help you ease financial stress for your employees quickly, get in touch.

 Get updates around new research and findings in your email.